The Evolution of the Carolina Hurricanes

 I am thrilled to continue to build upon what Peter Karmanos started in Raleigh.
 The Hurricanes are a team on the rise, and I believe we have an opportunity to take the franchise to the next level.
 I’m ready to get to work.Tom Dundon

 Dundon made a series of moves very quickly.
 He demoted fan favorite and former general manager Ron Francis who was later fired.
-Head coach Bill Peters re-signed.
+Head coach Bill Peters resigned.
 Don Waddell was officially made GM full time, and Brind’Amour was hired as coach after serving in an assistant capacity since 2011.

 Not everything he did was well received.
 Chuck Kaiton, the radio play-by-play announcer for Hurricanes since it’s inaugural season in 1979 was offered an 80 percent pay cut, in essence an invitation to leave.
 This rubbed people the wrong way, and made Dundon disliked by some of the media.